 Bernardine Evaristo

 Evaristo is a longstanding advocate for the inclusion of writers and artists.
-In 2024 she founded the RSL Scriptorium Awards, offering struggling UK writers "a place to write" on the Kent coast for up to a month each, in partnership with the Royal Society of Literature (RSL).
-She founded the Brunel International African Poetry Prize, 2012–2022, which in 2023 became the Evaristo African Poetry Prize with the African Poetry Book Fund, and she initiated The Complete Works mentoring scheme for poets of colour, 2007–2017.
+In 2025 In 2024 she founded the RSL Scriptorium Awards, offering struggling UK writers "a place to write" on the Kent coast for up to a month each, in partnership with the Royal Society of Literature (RSL).[1]
+In 2025 she founded the RSL Pioneer Prize,[2] which will go to a different woman writer over 60 every year for ten years.
+The first winner is Maureen Duffy (b.1933).
+Evaristo founded the Brunel International African Poetry Prize, 2012–2022, which in 2023 became the Evaristo African Poetry Prize with the African Poetry Book Fund, and she initiated The Complete Works mentoring scheme for poets of colour, 2007–2017.
 She co-founded Spread the Word writer development agency with Ruth Borthwick (1995–present) and Britain's first black women's theatre company (1982–1988), Theatre of Black Women.
 Evaristo organised Britain's first major black theatre conference, Future Histories, for the Black Theatre Forum (1995), at the Royal Festival Hall, and Britain's first major conference on black British writing, Tracing Paper (1997), at the Museum of London.

-Evaristo has received more than 80 honours, awards, fellowships, nominations and other tokens of recognition.
+Evaristo has received more than 90 honours, awards, fellowships, nominations and other markers of recognition, and her books have been a Book of the Year over 60 times.
 She is a lifetime Honorary Fellow of St Anne's College, Oxford, and an International Honorary Member of the American Academy of Arts & Sciences.
 In 2021, she succeeded Richard Eyre as President of Rose Bruford College, completing her four-year tenure in 2024 and succeeded by the actor Ray Fearon.
 Evaristo was vice-chair of the RSL and in 2020 she became a lifetime vice-president, before becoming the RSL's president (2022–2026).
 She was appointed a Member of the Order of the British Empire (MBE) in the Queen's 2009 Birthday Honours, and an Officer of the Order of the British Empire (OBE) in the Queen's 2020 Birthday Honours, both awards for services to literature.

 Biography from the Wikipedia article Bernardine Evaristo.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.